 - Snipped fresh dill, optional

 - In a large skillet over medium heat, cook and stir spinach in batches until wilted, 3-4 minutes.
 Drain on paper towels.
-Combine with next 5 ingredients.
+In a bowl, combine spinach with next 5 ingredients.

 - In a small saucepan, melt butter over medium heat.
 Stir in flour until smooth; gradually whisk in milk.
 Bring to a boil, stirring constantly, until sauce thickens and coats a spoon, 2-3 minutes.
 Stir into spinach mixture.

 - Place 1 tablespoon spinach mixture in center of a pot sticker wrapper.
 (Cover remaining wrappers with a damp paper towel until ready to use.)
 Moisten wrapper edges with water, and place another wrapper on top.
 Press edges to seal.
 Repeat with remaining wrappers.

 - Fill a Dutch oven two-thirds full with water; bring to a boil.
 Reduce heat; drop ravioli in batches into simmering water until cooked through, 3-4 minutes.
 If desired, sprinkle with additional dill.
 Serve with sauce of choice.

 - Freeze option: Cover and freeze uncooked ravioli on waxed paper-lined baking sheets until firm.
-Transfer to resealable plastic freezer bags; return to freezer.
+Transfer to freezer containers; return to freezer.
 To use, cook as directed, increasing time to 6 minutes.